Tag: Stephen Doughty

 The below Parliamentary question was asked by Stephen Doughty on 2016-02-03.

-To ask the Secretary of State for the Home Department, how many asylum seekers who are (a) men, (b) women and (c) under 18 were accommodated by her Department in each constituency in Wales in each of the last six years.
+To ask the Secretary of State for the Home Department, how many individual unique addresses asylum seekers were accommodated in by her Department in each constituency in the UK in each of the last six years.

 James Brokenshire